Eburonia/i-remember/README.md

 ### Future Features
 * A future feature could be working with a database so the end-user can store flashcard sets externally to avoid the not-so user-friendly way of storing your flashcard sets right now.
 At the moment, you have to download every time your newly created flashcard sets and also when you have adjusted them.
 * The statistics at the moment are also not spectacular and can be expanded and even stored in a database in the future.
-* The website does not recognize whether the content of a .txt file is related to a flashcard set or not.
-It only checks whether a .txt file is selected, and the end-user has to be sure the data of a generated flashcard set is inside the file.
-Programmatically can be solved in the future.

 <!-- Technologies Used -->